HigherOrderCO/Kind/README.md

 Commands
 ========

-The commands below load all `.fm` files in the current directory.
+The commands below operate on `.fm` files in the current directory.

 - `fm`: type-checks all top-level definitions.

-- `fm name`: evaluates a term.
+- `fm term`: type-checks and evaluates a term.

+- `fm file.fm`: type-checks a file.

-- `fmjs name`: compiles a term to JavaScript.
+- `fmjs term`: compiles a term to JavaScript.

-- `fmio name`: compiles a term to JavaScript and runs.
+- `fmio term`: compiles a term to JavaScript and runs.

-- `fmx name`: compiles a term to [interaction nets](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07) and runs.
+- `fmopt term`: runs a term [β-optimally](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07).

 - `fm2fmc`: compiles all terms to Formality-Core.